We are a third-generation family-owned company in the Central Valley. We're proud to be California’s largest dried fig grower-processor.

-We strive to use the most efficient irrigation technology and methods used – micro irrigation drip line for minimal water loss to evaporation or percolation past the root zone.
-Distribution uniformity and pump efficiency checked annually to ensure efficiency is being maintained.
+We strive to use the most efficient irrigation technology and methods like micro irrigation drip lines for minimal water loss to evaporation or percolation past the root zone.
+Annual reviews for distribution uniformity and pump efficiency are conducted to ensure efficiency is being maintained.
 To ensure the right amount of water is used at each field we have installed soil moisture monitoring probes.

-Fertility program includes use of nitrogen alternatives – adjuvants to improve soil health and nutrient availability and uptake by root systems.
+As part of our fertility program, we use nitrogen alternatives—adjuvants to improve soil health and nutrient availability and uptake by root systems.

-Partner with Seeds for Bees program to plant almost 50 acres of honey bee forage.
-This helps improve pollinator health by providing additional pollen sources for bees, which play a key role in the production of 35% of the world’s crops.
-The cover crop also improves soil health with organic matter, is beneficial for soil structure, and reduces the need for applied nitrogen because of nitrogen fixing plants in the cover crop mix
+In partnership with Seeds for Bees, we planted almost 50 acres of honeybee forage.
+This helps improve pollinator health by providing additional pollen sources for bees, which play a key role in the production of 35% of the world's crops.
+The cover crop also improves soil health with organic matter, is beneficial for soil structure, and reduces the need for applied nitrogen because of nitrogen fixing plants in the cover crop mix.

-Partnered with Monarch Joint Venture to plant 3 acres of Monarch butterfly food source plants.
-Milkweed plant species that are native to our region of California.
+We partnered with Monarch Joint Venture to plant 3 acres of Monarch butterfly food source plants—milkweed plant species that are native to our region of California.

-Minimize use of herbicide by mowing 50% of the orchard floor instead of blanketing with chemical control.
+In order to minimize the use of herbicides we mow 50% of the orchard floor rather than blanketing with chemical control.

-Minimize use of pesticides with cultural methods including the removal and destruction of mummy nuts to lower the following year’s navel orangeworm population and maintain orchard perimeters to reduce the need for miticides.
+We minimize the use of pesticides by using cultural methods that include the removal and destruction of mummy nuts to lower the following year's navel orangeworm population and maintain orchard perimeters to reduce the need for miticides.

-Here at San Joaquin Figs, we love to find new ways to be more sustainable so these almonds will flourish for generations to come
+Here at San Joaquin Figs, we love to find new ways to be more sustainable so that our legacy can continue on for generations to come.